jagu-sriram/Academia/README.md

-# CollegeERP
+# Academia

-**CollegeERP** is a comprehensive Java EE-based application designed to streamline academic administration processes in a college or university.
+**Academia** is a comprehensive Java EE-based application designed to streamline academic administration processes in a college or university.
 This system includes role-based functionalities for managing faculty, courses, and student registrations.
 It provides separate features for admins to manage faculty-course mappings, student enrollments, and other academic operations.

 ## Features